codice/acdebugger/README.md

 #### --timeout `<timeout>`
 Specified to change the default timeout when waiting for a connection; it indicates the maximum number of minutes to wait (defaults to 10 minutes).

+#### --reconnect / -r
+Indicates to attempt to reconnect automatically after the attached VM has disconnected.

 #### --continuous / -c
-Specifies to run in continuous mode where the debugger will tell the VM not to fail on any security failures detected and report on all failures found.
+Specifies to run in continuous mode where the debugger will tell the VM not to fail on any security failures detected (unless --fail is specified) and report on all failures found.

 #### --admin / -a
 Indicates the tool is being run for an admin.
 In such cases, the analysis won't be as extensive since an administrator wouldn't be able to modify the code for example.